isomerpages/moe-bukitviewpri/_bvps-experience/Physical Sports/Badminton.md

 variant: markdown
 ---
 <p>In Bukit View Primary School, many boys and girls are excited to join
-the school’s Badminton Club annually.</p>
+the school’s Badminton Club annually.
-<p>As members of the Badminton CCA , students not only learn the basics of
+<br>As members of the Badminton CCA , students not only learn the basics of
 the sport through their coaches in a fun and engaging way, but they also gain confidence and develop resilience.
-Upon mastery of the sport, there are opportunities for students to showcase their skills competitively, thus pushing their limits and demonstrating excellent sportsmanship.</p>
+Upon mastery of the sport, there are opportunities for students to showcase their skills competitively, thus pushing their limits and demonstrating excellent sportsmanship.
 <table style="minWidth: 75px">
 <colgroup>
 <col>